hzget/hzget.github.io/notes/golang/pitfalls/slice.md

 func main() {

+	/* The following code uses assignment to create a copy with
+	 * shared state, and then the original record and the copy
+	 * may interfer with each other.
+	 */
 	r1 := slog.NewRecord(time.Now(), slog.LevelDebug, "hello", 0)
 	r1.Add("s1", 1, "s2", 2, "s3", 3, "s4", 4, "s5", 5)
 	r1.Add("b1", 1)